samuelhbne/vpn-launchpad/README.md

  - Create VPN server on demand with the rate as low as $0.0058 per hour (t2.nano instance locate in Ohio) ATM.
  - Destory the server after using to avoid trail leaking as well as unnecessary cost.

-## Running launchpad with Docker:
+## Running vpn-launchpad with Docker:
 ###### Why Docker?
-For running launchpad without messing up the host environment with various applications which are necessary for launchpad running.
+For running vpn-launchpad without messing up the host environment with various applications which are necessary for vpn-launchpad running.
 ###### Docker installation for Ubuntu/Debian/Raspbian
 ```
 $ sudo apt-get update